Reading and Phonics at Mount Hawke Academy

 Reading is an integral part of daily life from Year R onwards.
 This ranges from children’s own individual reading books and library books to share at home with family, to group and class story times with opportunities to discuss characters and predict how stories might end to reading for a purpose to find out information.

 At Mount Hawke Academy, our children begin reading using our structured reading system – this is a series of different books, carefully levelled to meet our children's needs.
 As our children progress through the texts, they become longer with trickier words and more complicated storylines.
-In the beginning there are few very words, which enable each child to discuss the picture and learn key words.
+In the beginning there are few very words, which enable each child to discuss the picture and learn to read key words.
 By the time our children reach the end of our structured reading system, each child will be a confident, fluent and independent reader who uses a range of strategies appropriately to establish meaning.

 We ensure that there a variety of different types of books, including Oxford Reading Tree and Project X. This ensures that the child experiences a variety of books and characters, including fiction and non-fiction as they develop their reading preferences.